photo above is by Amysue Chase who snapped it as she drove

 Because our largest and most widely attended retreats take place at Rockywold-Deephaven Camps, we can share what the accessibility looks like for that venue.
 As we post events that are not held at RDC, we will communicate the specifics of accessibility within that retreat listing.

 Below is the basic information we have as you think about your needs and consider joining us.
-At RDC, these are the cottages that have wheelchair access:

 By the Way (1 room, 1 bathroom)